 ON THIS PAGE: You will learn about the different types of treatments doctors use for people with a pheochromocytoma or paraganglioma.
 Use the menu to see other pages.

-This section explains the types of treatments that are the standard of care for pheochromocytomas and paragangliomas.
+This section explains the types of treatments, also known as therapies, that are the standard of care for pheochromocytomas and paragangliomas.
 “Standard of care” means the best treatments known.
-When making treatment plan decisions, you are encouraged to consider clinical trials as an option.
+When making treatment plan decisions, you are encouraged to discuss with your doctor whether clinical trials are an option.
 A clinical trial is a research study that tests a new approach to treatment.
-Doctors want to learn whether the new treatment is safe, effective, and possibly better than the standard treatment.
+Doctors learn through clinical trials whether a new treatment is safe, effective, and possibly better than the standard treatment.
 Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
-Clinical trials are an option to consider for treatment and care for all stages of cancer.
+Clinical trials are an option for all stages of a tumor.
 Your doctor can help you consider all your treatment options.
-Learn more about clinical trials in the About Clinical Trials and Latest Research sections in this guide.
+Learn more about clinical trials in the About Clinical Trials and Latest Research sections of this guide.

-In cancer care, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
-This is called a multidisciplinary team and is especially important for people with NETs.
-Cancer care teams include a variety of other health care professionals, such as physician assistants, nurse practitioners, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.
+In tumor care, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
+This is called a multidisciplinary team and is especially important for people with neuroendocrine tumors (NETs).
+Medical teams include a variety of other health care professionals, such as physician assistants, nurse practitioners, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.

-Approximately 25% to 35% of pheochromocytomas and paragangliomas may be linked to a genetic syndrome (see Risk Factors).
-When planning treatment, all patients diagnosed with these tumor types should meet with a cancer genetics team to learn whether the tumor is associated with a specific syndrome.
+Up to 40% of pheochromocytomas and paragangliomas may be linked to a genetic syndrome (see Risk Factors).
+When planning treatment, all patients diagnosed with these tumor types should meet with a genetics team to learn whether the tumor is associated with a specific syndrome.
 Some syndromes are more likely to cause malignant tumors, multiple tumors, or recurrent disease.
 By identifying a hereditary syndrome, doctors can also screen for other tumors related to that syndrome.
-In addition, it is important to learn if any other members of your family may have had these tumors in the past.
+In addition, it is important to learn if any other members of your family may have had these tumors in the past, if possible.
 If so, the syndrome may affect other family members, and specific genetic tests may be recommended for them.
 Learn more about genetic testing.

 Treatments to control hormone levels